apache/carbondata/docs/data-management-on-carbondata.md

 pre-aggregate table to fetch the data

 ##### Compacting pre-aggregate tables
+Compaction command (ALTER TABLE COMPACT) need to be run separately on each pre-aggregate table.
-Compaction is an optional operation for pre-aggregate table.
-If compaction is performed on main table but not performed on pre-aggregate table, all queries still can benefit from pre-aggregate table.To further improve performance on pre-aggregate table, compaction can be triggered on pre-aggregate tables directly, it will merge the segments inside pre-aggregation table.
+Running Compaction command on main table will **not automatically** compact the pre-aggregate tables.Compaction is an optional operation for pre-aggregate table.
+If compaction is performed on main table but not performed on pre-aggregate table, all queries still can benefit from pre-aggregate tables.To further improve performance on pre-aggregate tables, compaction can be triggered on pre-aggregate tables directly, it will merge the segments inside pre-aggregate table.
-To do that, use ALTER TABLE COMPACT command on the pre-aggregate table just like the main table

-  NOTE:
-  * If the aggregate function used in the pre-aggregate table creation included distinct-count, during compaction, the pre-aggregate table values are recomputed.This would a costly operation as compared to the compaction of pre-aggregate tables containing other aggregate functions alone

 ##### Update/Delete Operations on pre-aggregate tables
 This functionality is not supported.